 Myanmar has become attractive to foreign investors.
 Foreign Direct Investment (FDI) grew from US$ 1.9 billion in the 2011-12 financial year to $2.7 billion in 2012-13.

 The bulk of this investment went to the energy, garment, information technology, and food sectors according to the World Bank.

-In terms of real estate, non-nationals face heavy restrictions on buying property in Myanmar.
+In terms of real estate, non-nationals face heavy restrictions on buying property in Myanmar though.
 According to Article 31 of the Foreign Investment Law, foreign investors can lease land for up to a 50-year period.

-However, recent government initiatives provide some encouragement for property investors.
-This includes a draft Condominium Law which would allow developers to sell up to 40% of units on the sixth floor or above to international buyers.
+But recent government initiatives provide some encouragement for property investors.
+They include a draft Condominium Law which would allow developers to sell up to 40% of units on the sixth floor or above to international buyers.

-The outlook for property investors is already improving.
-Fueled by the ongoing reforms, most brokers in Myanmar surveyed by House.com.mm noted a rise in investment lately.
+Furthermore, the outlook for property investors is already improving.
+Fueled by the ongoing reforms, most surveyed brokers in Myanmar noted a rise in investment lately.
 Overall, economic development is the biggest driver of foreign investment in Myanmar.

 A bustling tourism sector is another reason why Myanmar property is attractive.
-The Ministry of Hotels and Tourism aims to increase international arrivals to 3.01 million in 2015 and 7.48 million by 2026, presenting a significant opportunity for property investors in the hospitality and holiday rental markets.
+The Ministry of Hotels and Tourism aims to increase international arrivals to 3.01 million in 2015 and 7.48 million by 2026.
+This presents a significant opportunity for property investors in the hospitality and holiday rental markets.

 Given all the above aspects, and the general low purchasing power of Burmese people, there is certainly enough room for outside investors.
 Myanmar foreign property ownership should benefit the country as a whole.

 UPDATE FOR 2017: Myanmar began to allow foreign property ownership in 2016.
 With that said, economic and political conditions are not currently ideal.
 You might want to hold off on investing in Myanmar for now.